bertostolf/Curriculum/README.md

 # Curriculum

-This is a curriculum template developed by @ StartBootstrap, using HTML, CSS and a little bit of JAVAScript
+This is a curriculum template developed by [Start Bootstrap](https://startbootstrap.com/), using HTML, CSS and a little bit of JAVAScript

 ![Test](/assets/img/print.png)